-Our mission is to expand the operations of Jus-Com Inc. dba FTE Network Services as our primary line of business.
-Jus-Com is headquartered in Naples, Florida specializing in the design, engineering, installation, construction and maintenance of telecommunications and technology networks and infrastructure.
+Our mission is to expand the operations of JusCom Inc. dba FTE Network Services as our primary line of business.
+JusCom is headquartered in Naples, Florida specializing in the design, engineering, installation, construction and maintenance of telecommunications and technology networks and infrastructure.

 Following the Beacon Merger, on March 13, 2014, Beacon changed its name to "FTE Networks, Inc." ("FTE" or the "Company").
-JusCom began doing business as FTE Network Services ("FTE Network Services") - a turn-key infrastructure services company.
-Focus Venture Partners began doing business as FVP Worx, Inc., offering full service staffing solutions.
+JusCom was consolidated under the name FTE Network Services ("FTE Network Services") - a turn-key infrastructure services company.
+Focus Venture Partners changed its name to FVP Worx, Inc., offering full service staffing solutions.
 Optos Capital Partners remains as a non-operating shell held for the purpose of future diversification opportunities.
-The following graphic depicts our organization following the Beacon Merger and the organizational changes described above, and represents the current organization of the Company:
+The following graphic depicts our organization following the Beacon Merger and the organizational changes described above.